-Down through the corridors of almost 24 centuries of time echoes this exclamation by God: I hate divorce!”
+Down through almost 24 centuries of time echoes this exclamation by God: I hate divorce!”

-Having given you that brief background, let’s now examine what both Jesus and one of his spokespersons, Paul, have to say about the matter of divorce.
-Both Jesus and Paul deal very constructively and positively with divorce.
+Having given you that brief background, let’s now examine what both Jesus and one of his spokespersons, Paul, have to say about the subject.
+Both Jesus and Paul deal very constructively and positively with this matter of divorce.
 Let’s explore in detail what they have to say.

 Let’s listen in on a conversation between Jesus, his disciples, and a few Pharisees as recorded in Matthew 19: 3 – 11.
-(There are quotes in this passage from Genesis 1: 27 and 2: 24, and Deuteronomy 24: 1 – 4 in the Old Testament.)
-In the conversation beginning in Matthew 19: 3, Jesus reaches back in time before He gave the Law to Moses, and shows how God really intends things to be.
-By doing this, Jesus demonstrates there are weak points in Moses’ law—because it’s a law that applies to sinful and weak humans.
+(There are quotes in this passage from Genesis 1: 27 and 2: 24, and Deuteronomy 24: 1 – 4.)
+In this conversation, Jesus reaches back in time before Moses’ law to the creation and shows how God really intends things to be.
+By doing this, Jesus demonstrates there are “weak points” in Moses’ law—because it’s a law that applies to sinful and weak humans.

 Please understand that Jesus actually came along and “expanded” Moses’ law; that is, He amplified, clarified, and explained the “spirit” of the law contrasted with the “letter” of the law.
-Centuries earlier, King David and King Solomon had done the same with Moses’ law, amplifying, clarifying, and giving the spirit of the law Moses had proclaimed centuries before their time.
-After Jesus, God used Paul and other New Testament writers to make the same type of clarifications under the New Covenant.
+Centuries earlier, King David and King Solomon had done the same with Moses’ law, amplifying, clarifying, and giving the spirit of the law that Moses had proclaimed centuries before their time.
+After Jesus, God used Paul to make the same type of clarifications under the New Covenant.

 Looking again at Matthew 19, in this reference Jesus is attempting to explain the depth and the narrowness of Moses’ law about divorce and remarriage.
 Jesus is saying that not all men are able to accept and live with what He said about Moses’ commandment concerning divorce.
 Even his own disciples didn’t want to hear it; they were actually saying that, in their opinion, if divorce and remarriage are not possible under the law of Moses, they don’t want anything to do with marriage—even Peter whom we know was already married!

 Jesus is saying, “If you can keep the rules God handed down to Moses, that’s good; if you can’t keep them, leave them alone!”
 He is saying it’s a commandment that is best kept, while realizing fully that not all people can keep it.
 Confusing?
 Maybe this will help.
 While reading the four Gospels (the entire New Testament, for that matter) keep three things in mind: 1.
 What Jesus said.
 2. What Moses said.
 3. What Jesus said Moses said.
-Simply keep in mind who is speaking, to whom they are speaking, and exactly what the speaker is saying.
+In other words, know who the speakers and the hearers are.

 Another example.
 Jesus speaks about “looking on a woman” with lust being the same as committing adultery.
 (Matthew 5: 28) All He is doing is explaining the true spirit of Moses’ law.
 Jesus is not instituting a new law; He is simply explaining the fact that no one can find favor with God by keeping Moses’ laws.
-Then in Matthew 7 Jesus summed up the subject by explaining that anyone who builds his “house” on Moses’ law builds on shifting, unstable sand.
-Anyone who builds on Jesus’ new law (New Covenant) builds on a firm, solid Rock.
+Then Jesus summed up the subject by explaining that anyone who builds his “house” on Moses’ law builds on sand.
+Anyone who builds on Jesus’ new law (New Covenant) builds on a Rock.

 In 1 Corinthians 7, verse 1, Paul admonishes people to remain unmarried.
 But…if they do marry, here are the rules (verse 2 and following).
 In verse 8, he says to the unmarried and the widowed it would be best if they stay single.
 But…if they choose to marry, here are the rules.
 In both instances, he teaches if people get married, work at it; commit to it; give it every chance they can.

 Verse 10 says don’t get separated.
 Verse 11 says if you do separate, here are the rules.
 Verse 15 says don’t get divorced.
 But…if you do, here are the rules (verse 16).
 Verse 27 says don’t get remarried.
 Verse 28 says if you do remarry, here are the rules.
-God says if people happen to get divorced, it’s okay.
+God says if people happen to get divorced, well, that happens to sinful, mortal humans.
 It’s not what God intended from the very beginning, but it happens.
 If you’re divorced, don’t go looking for another spouse unless you feel you really need to; if you do remarry, it’s okay…it’s not sin.

 God knows some marriages are unbearable…and unrepairable.
 He doesn’t expect anyone to endure such a relationship forever.
 Even He Himself didn’t do it.
 He divorced his “wife,” Israel.
 What actually causes divorce?
 Is there one single cause that is instrumental in all divorces?
 I believe there is.
 Jesus put his finger on that basic cause in Matthew 19: 8: Hardness of Heart!
-Divorce is only a symptom of the real problem—hardness of heart—which creates intolerable situations that can be resolved sometimes only by divorce.
+Divorce is only a symptom of the real problem—hardness of heart—which creates intolerable situations that can be resolved only by divorce.
 Hardness of heart is the real problem, not divorce.
-Hardness of heart occurs when people stubbornly resist the loving workings of God in their lives, wanting to do their “own thing” in spite of what God says or does.
+Hardness of heart occurs when people stubbornly resist the loving attention of God, wanting to do their “own thing” in spite of what God says or does.

 When He is asked to do so, God can—and does—forgive any and all sin…including hardness of heart!
 There is no condemnation to those who are in Jesus…single, married, widowed, divorced, or remarried!

 What should be my response—my position—toward someone who is separated or divorced?
-Each situation is unique, but I can say this: we are never in a position to judge, condemn, or criticize someone for being divorced.
+Each situation is unique, but I can say this: we are never in a position to judge, condemn, or criticize.

 For these reasons—and more—we are never in a position to judge, condemn or criticize a person who is separated or divorced…or subsequently remarried.
 It is particularly true that a person who has previously been a party to a divorce is never in a position to judge someone who is presently undergoing a separation or divorce.
 Of all people, such persons ought to be a source of strength and support; they need to just “be there” in a positive manner for the person presently suffering the pain and anguish of separation or divorce.

 Most of us don’t understand even a small fraction of our inner selves and why we sometimes do what we do; our insight into our own motives and behavior is at best very clouded and murky.
 God alone knows us perfectly.
-God alone executes perfect judgment arising from his full and perfect knowledge.
+God alone executes perfect judgment arising from his perfect knowledge.
 And, “Shall not the Judge of all the earth judge in a perfectly righteous manner [because He alone has all the facts; He alone knows the truth, the entire truth, and nothing but the truth about all our deepest motives and actions]?!”
 (Genesis 18: 25) We humans see only what other people do; God alone sees why they do it!